 Today you can find Italian corzetti already prepared and packed in regional food shops or in few typical restaurants.
 Making them at home is quite unusual, it takes time and finding corzetti stamps is not that easy.

-As far as I’m concerned, waiting for a planned trip to Varese Ligure and Chiavari to discover and tell the story of these local artisans, I bought a corzetti stamp at Mastro Geppetto, a small wood shop in Cervo Ligure (the place where my ancestors born and which is officially one of the most beautiful village of Italy, by the way…).
-The stamp is not really a traditional one and the garnishment is not so elaborate but I really enjoyed preparing a plate of simple and happy daisies.
+Here below you will find pictures of corzetti pasta made with a stamp I bought many years ago at Mastro Geppetto, a small wood shop in Cervo Ligure (the place where my ancestors born and which is officially one of the most beautiful village of Italy, by the way…).
+The stamp is not really a traditional one and the garnishment is not so elaborate but I really enjoyed preparing a plate of simple and happy daisies then seasoned with marjoram pesto.

 - If you want to see Mr. Picetti at work with the Italian corzetti here is an interview on You Tube.